What Nutrition Research Shows - Our Partners

-If there is one thing we have committed ourselves to here at Nutrient Rich® Life, it is this—we do our research.
-That is why we have developed strong relationships with nutritional research partners including the Nutritional Research Foundation (NRF) and NutritionFacts.org.
+If there is one thing we have committed ourselves to here at Nutrient Rich® Life, it is this—we do our nutrition research.
+That is why we have developed strong relationships with nutrition research partners including the Nutritional Research Foundation (NRF) and NutritionFacts.org for guidance.
 This enables us to get the latest nutrition facts immediately, and avoid personal bias, dogma and commercial pseudo-science.

 In some instances, securing vital health requires supplementation of specific nutrients that are lacking, due to poor absorption or food and environment deficiencies.
 The NRP embraces responsible supplementation, when used in conjunction with current, relevant science.
 Although the NRP recognizes that a vegan diet is not always necessary for everyone, they thoroughly believe in conducting their work with a humanitarian spirit and the utmost of scientific integrity.
 They recognize that individuals following a plant-based lifestyle often exhibit a passion for living creatures.
 Out of respect for their loyal donors and the entire planet, they have no plans to participate in animal testing or inhumane experimentation.

 Their intentions are to promote Nutritional Medicine, based on real science and real food.
 They believe that unveiling the potential of nutritional excellence will have a profound impact on the health crisis of America and the future of the nation.